July 1

 Why did Britain return Hong Kong to China in 1997?

-What was the "one country, two systems" principle?
+What was the one country, two systems policy?

-It promised Hong Kong a high degree of autonomy, its own legal and economic systems, and unchanged lifestyle for fifty years after the handover.
+It promised Hong Kong a high degree of autonomy, its own legal and economic systems, and unchanged lifestyle for fifty years after the handover, while Beijing retained control of foreign affairs and defense.

 Who attended the handover ceremony?

-Prince Charles and Prime Minister Tony Blair represented Britain; President Jiang Zemin and Premier Li Peng led the Chinese delegation.
+Key figures included Prince Charles and Prime Minister Tony Blair for Britain and President Jiang Zemin and Premier Li Peng for China, along with outgoing Governor Chris Patten and incoming Chief Executive Tung Chee-hwa.

 Explore More